Early Occupancy | 6 Reasons Home Sellers Should Not Allow It

 You will need to contact your homeowner insurance provider to find out what the situation is, and there could well be extra charges.

 Consult your real estate attorney to set up this agreement, and they will advise you to make sure you are as protected as you can be.
-In the end, however, this might all seem more hassle and expense than it is worthwhile still not completely removing the risks.
+In the end, however, having an early occupancy clause will still not completely remove the risks.

 As you can see, there are many reasons why real estate professionals advise sellers against getting into an early occupancy agreement.
 Agreeing to this arrangement means that the seller is taking a one-sided risk.
 The buyer doesn’t really have anything to lose from this situation, so as a seller, you will be better off avoiding it completely.